-Some think, with director George Cukor on board, Katharine Hepburn's first choice of co-star, Clark Gable, was never going to be a possibility because Gable allegedly had Cukor fired from directing Gone with the Wind (1939) because Gable allegedly detested the director's obvious homosexuality.
-In reality, Cukor was dismissed from _Gone with the Wind (1939)_ because of repetitive clashes with producer David O. Selznick and Gable was simply busy with other projects at the time the The Philadelphia Story was being made.
+Some think, with director George Cukor on board, Katharine Hepburn's first choice of co-star Clark Gable was never going to be a possibility because Gable allegedly had Cukor fired from Gone with the Wind (1939) because he allegedly detested the director's obvious homosexuality.
+In reality, Cukor was dismissed from "GWTW" because of repeated clashes with the film's producer David O. Selznick, and Gable was simply busy with other projects at the time this film was to be made.

 The original play featured a character named Sandy, who is Tracy's brother and the reason for Mike and Liz to come to the wedding.
 This character was deleted for the movie in order to beef up the character of Mike.
 There are several references in the film to a brother of Tracy's, but his name is Junius.

 Before shooting the scene where Connor passionately recites his poetry to Tracy, James Stewart was extremely nervous and certain he would perform badly.
 Coincidently, Noël Coward was visiting the set on that day and, having been asked to say something to encourage Stewart by George Cukor, Coward off-handedly said something to Stewart like, "Did I mention I think you're a fantastic actor."
 Stewart shortly thereafter performed the scene without a hitch and went on to win the Oscar for Best Actor.

 The necklace that Dinah says "stinks" -- and later wears to entertain the reporters -- is a copy of the necklace from Marie Antoinette's "The Affair of the Necklace".
 You can see it in Norma Shearer's Marie Antoinette (1938), as well.